Superman (Kingdom Come): Justice Society of America

-One iteration of the Kingdom Come Superman from Earth-22 (who did not participate in the events of The Kingdom) enters New Earth through a dimensional portal created inadvertently by Starman when he opened a black hole to stop a raging mystical fire the Justice Society couldn't contain that was coming from the hole in the chest of the villain Goth.
+One iteration of the Kingdom Come Superman from Earth-22 (who did not participate in the events of The Kingdom) enters New Earth through a dimensional portal created inadvertently by Starman when he opened a black hole to stop a raging mystical fire the Justice Society could not contain that was coming from the hole in the chest of the villain Goth.
 Starman creates a black hole and places Goth inside of it.
 Goth's powers harmlessly erupt in the black hole, causing a rip in the dimension which brought this Superman to New Earth.

 The Kingdom Come Superman was depressed, as many of the heroes he knew from his timeline had died, including many of the present members of the (JSA) like Alan Scott; he has been drawn from his universe at the moment that the other heroes were struck by a nuclear bomb, causing him to conclude that his entire world has been lost.
 He attempts to escape from JSA headquarters and exerts his impressive power levels while doing so, including defeating Starman's gravity powers, which made Superman one hundred times heavier than normal.
 His escape was not to run from the JSA, but rather to save a young woman who was attempting suicide.
 He had heard her mumble about how the "world doesn't need her" from blocks away.
 Her depth of despair snaps him out of his own feelings of failing and loss.
 He responds, "Giving up never helped anyone miss, trust me on that".
 In saving her, he begins to save some of his own sense of self.
 Superman returns to the JSA headquarters and meets with the JSA, the Justice League, and his own younger counterpart, the Superman (of New Earth), to determine his real identity and background.

 Later when dealing with Japanese metahuman assassins trying to kill the new Judomaster, he shows he had little or no problem threatening the life of his opponents, an option the present Superman would never consider as he follows a strict code of ethics that abhors the use of deadly force.

 Power Girl, unable to ignore the strong resemblance between the newly arrived Superman and her dead cousin Kal-L, the Superman of Earth-2, starts to form a bond with this version of Kal-El, who in turn is reminded of his fallen cousin, Kara Zor-El of Earth-22.
 The Kingdom Come Superman asks if it would be all right if they think of each other as family.
 Power Girl accepts.